 One answer, of course, is that there is no difference.
 In this example, let us say that \$750,000 went to the development expenditures in A above.
 It might turn out that regardless of the source this is what happens in step B also.
 However, this is not the only possibility.
 Roughly speaking there are two other broad possibilities.
 Either bilateral aid leads to more development expenditures then does the multilateral aid or vice versa.

 It is apparent now that we need a model that can distinguish both between types of policymakers and types of donors.
 We also need to do this in an institutional setting which is not too unrealistic.
-In this paper, I do not use such a model formally to evaluate aid effectiveness, but the criteria used conform to the discussion above.
+In this paper, I do not use such a model formally to evaluate aid effectiveness beyond the impact of aid on some crucial macroeconomic variables, but the criteria used conform to the general problem of aid-effectiveness from the point of view of promoting genuine human development.
 The appendix to this paper does contain a mathematical model formulated with the above requirements in mind in a bounded rationality setting.
-This can be used for further econometric assessment of the impact of Japanese aid.
+This has been and can be used further for the purpose of econometric assessment of the impact of Japanese(and other donors') aid.
 I will mention, where appropriate, some results from a limited number of countries on which some work has been done so far.